frequency-chain/frequency/pallets/messages/README.md

 ### Payload Options

-- `IPFS`: Storage of the CID and length of the file on IFPS
+- `IPFS`: Storage of the CID and length of the file on IPFS
 - `OnChain`: Storage of the entire payload data.
 Usually for tiny payloads only.

-### Message Ordered
+### Message Ordering

-Messages are ordered by block number, but the have a set order based on transaction order in the block.
+Messages are ordered by block number, and within each block have a set order based on transaction order in the block.
 This order is immutable.

 ### Actions